Volunteer as an Intern Abroad in Medicine

 Medical Students and Qualified Medical Volunteers

 You are likely to be given increasing responsibility depending on your training and experience.
 You may be expected to have a more active role in patient care.
 There are normally opportunities to observe surgeries and other procedures.
 You will be able to explore the healthcare service of the country you choose and compare it with what you have already experienced.
 If you are in medical school and planning to do an elective please visit our Medical Elective Students page.
 Fully qualified medical professionals with experience should visit our Projects for Professionals section.

 Medical intern in Argentina

 Traditional Medicine Internships Abroad

-In India, China, Sri Lanka, and Vietnam there are unrivalled opportunities for those who are interested in the practice of traditional medicine.
+In China, Sri Lanka, Mongolia, and Vietnam there are unrivalled opportunities for those who are interested in the practice of traditional medicine.

 Many communities in developing countries rely mainly on treatments taken directly from medicinal plants, where facilities are sparse.
 In this day and age, some experience of cures and preventions that have been used for thousands of years, using locally available natural products, is valuable for those of us who live in the drug-dependent west.